United Fruit Company: Cuba

-Infrastructure In Costa Rica
+Infrastructure in Costa Rica

 In the 20th century, many parts of Latin America were not positively operated and invested in compared to the region of Costa Rica.
 The United Fruit Company, according to researchers, made positive impacts in the region that continued past the bankruptcy and ceasing of production in 1984.

 Since 1880 with the first initial U.S. investment in 4% of the country's territory, the UFCO grew in Costa Rica to develop around 7% of their labor force.
 With a growing labor force and plantations expanding, camps for farmers and families emerged.
 With the emergence of the workforce came the construction of commissaries, schools, electric plants, sewage systems, hospitals, and recreation facilities all funded by the UFCo.

 According to Yale Insights, the impact of the infrastructure still persists today in astonishing numbers.
 In 1973, households living within the boundaries of UFCo were 26% less likely to be poor compared to outside households.
-A most recent research statistic in 2011, states that only 63% of the poverty gap had closed by 2011.
+A most recent research statistic in 2011 states that only 63% of the poverty gap had closed by 2011.
 The impact of the UFCo investment in capital among families had statistically paid off as outside work options had around a 1% increase in probability of being poor in 2011 since 1973 compared to the 0.73% lower probability on a UFCo location.

+The development of banana plantations in Costa Rica also had a huge social and environmental impact on the local communities.
+The need to produce large quantities of bananas compelled massive clearings of the tropical forests along the Caribbean lowlands, heavily altering the ecosystem.
+Migration to other regions of Central America was also a major contributor to plantation agriculture.
+This formed ethnically diverse, though economically divided societies in places like Limón.
+Although the banana industry supported many people by offering them jobs, it linked the lives of many local people to the success of the plantations owned by foreigners and the prices in the international banana market.